-I’m a writer and blogger living in London, UK.
+I’m a writer and mother living in London, UK.
 I’m married to a wonderful Danish man and we have two young children.
 I’ve spent many years living overseas (in the USA, Belgium, Luxembourg and South Africa) and I love our multi-cultural life.

 I am a Spiritual Director, trained through the London Centre for Spiritual Direction.
 I am a pilgrim, and I love the sacred practice of walking on the earth.
 I also preach in my church, and lead retreats and quiet days.